 While U.S. citizens do not need a passport when entering the U.S. Virgin Islands, they may be required to show proof of citizenship when departing the U.S. Virgin Islands, such as a raised-seal birth certificate in combination with a valid government-issued ID card.
 So, while a passport isn’t required for travel to the U.S. Virgin Islands, you may want to bring one along anyway—that way, you only need to carry one document versus two.

 Also, keep in mind that you will be required to have a valid U.S. passport if you choose to visit any of the neighboring British Virgin Islands.

 How to Get a Passport Book for Travel to the U.S. Virgin Islands

-If you decide you want to visit the U.S. Virgin Islands with a passport, apply as soon as travel is confirmed.
+If you decide you want to visit the U.S. Virgin Islands with a passport, make sure that your passport is up-to-date.
+If its expired, or if you are a first-time passport applicant, make sure to apply as soon as travel is confirmed.
 The cost will be greater if you apply for a passport within two weeks of travel time and need an expedited application.
-You can learn more about the requirements and documents needed to obtain a U.S. passport by visiting USA.gov.
+You can learn more about the requirements and documents needed to obtain a U.S. passport by visiting the official State Department website.